Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: Summary

 We study the LMC neutral and ionized gas over $\vhelio=175-375~\kms$ in \HI, \SII, \SiIV, and \CIV.
 The velocity range is chosen to encompass the LMC gas in all directions while avoiding contamination from a foreground high-velocity cloud at $d_\odot<13.3$ kpc (Figure \ref{fig:lmc_sketch}).
 The ion lines are chosen for their relatively less saturated line profiles over the LMC's velocity range.
 We develop a continuum-fitting algorithm based on the concept of Gaussian Process regression, and select reliable ion spectra with minimal contamination from stellar absorption.
 Our algorithm results in 91/110 reliable LMC measurements in \SII, 44/110 in \SiIV, and 71/109 in \CIV\ (see Section \ref{sec:data_uv} and Figures \ref{fig:map_xy_proj}--\ref{fig:star_hist_sfr}).

-We find that the column densities ($\log N$) of the LMC's neutral (\HI) and ionized (\SII, \SiIV, \CIV) gas increase with the star formation rate surface density $\sigsfr$.
-Most of the \SiIV\ and \CIV\ measurements are heavily saturated with $N(\rm SiIV)\geq10^{13.6}$ cm$^{-2}$ and $N(\rm CIV)\geq10^{14.0}$ cm$^{-2}$, and all ions are saturated at $\sigsfr\gtrsim0.2~\msunyrkpc$.
-As $\sigsfr$ is derived based on the \Halpha\ emission that traces the LMC's recent star formation, the correlation between $\log N$ and $\sigsfr$ suggests that the LMC's star-forming activities may have an impact on its multiphase gas over a short timescale of a few Myr (see Section \ref{sec:logN_vs_sfr} and Figure \ref{fig:logN_SigSFR_xymap}).
+We find that the column densities of the LMC's neutral (\HI) and ionized (\SII, \SiIV, \CIV) gas increase with the star formation rate surface density $\sigsfr$.
+Most of the \SiIV\ and \CIV\ measurements are heavily saturated with $N(\rm SiIV)\gtrsim10^{13.6}$ cm$^{-2}$ and $N(\rm CIV)\gtrsim10^{14.0}$ cm$^{-2}$, and all ions are saturated at $\sigsfr\gtrsim10^{-0.5}~\msunyrkpc$.
+As $\sigsfr$ is derived based on \Halpha\ emission that traces the LMC's recent star formation in the past $\sim7-10$ Myrs, the correlation between gas column densities and $\sigsfr$ suggests that the LMC's star-forming activities may have an impact on its multiphase gas over a short timescale (see Section \ref{sec:logN_vs_sfr} and Figure \ref{fig:logN_SigSFR_xymap}).

-We compare the flux-weighted centroid velocities of the neutral (\HI) and ionized (\SII, \SiIV, \CIV) gas to the LMC's stellar kinematics.
-The flux-weighted centroid velocities indicate the bulk motion of the gas where most of the mass is.
-Our key finding is that the velocities of the ionized gas are systemically blue-shifted from the LMC's stellar disk, which indicates prevalent outflows at bulk velocities of $|\vout|\sim20-60~\kms$.
-While \SiIV\ and \CIV\ outflows are detected over a wide range of star-forming conditions with $\sigsfr\sim10^{-2}-10^{0}~\msunyrkpc$, \SII\ outflows are only found in regions with relatively low $\sigsfr$ ($\lesssim 10^{-1}~\msunyrkpc$).
-This indicates that star-forming regions with high $\sigsfr$ are launching outflows that are likely to be more ionized (see Section \ref{sec:voutflow_vs_sfr} and Figure \ref{fig:delv_sigsfr}).
+We compare the centroid velocities of the neutral (\HI) and ionized (\SII, \SiIV, \CIV) gas to the LMC's stellar kinematics in Section \ref{sec:voutflow_vs_sfr} and Figure \ref{fig:delv_sigsfr}, where the centroid velocities indicate the bulk motion of gas where most of the mass is.
+We find that the velocities of the ionized gas are systemically blue-shifted from the LMC's stellar disk, which indicates prevalent outflows at bulk velocities of $|\vout|\sim20-60~\kms$.
+While \SiIV\ and \CIV\ outflows are detected ubiquitously in the LMC, \SII\ outflows are only found in regions with relatively low $\sigsfr$ ($\lesssim10^{-0.5}~\msunyrkpc$).
+This indicates that star-forming regions with high $\sigsfr$ are launching outflows that are likely to be more ionized.

-We estimate the physical properties of the LMC bulk outflows using the \CIV\ measurements, and find strictly conservative lower limits with a total outflow mass of $\mout\gtrsim8\times10^5~\msun$, an outflow rate of $\dotmout\gtrsim 0.03~\msunyr$, and a mass loading factor of $\eta\gtrsim0.2$.
-The values are estimated for the ionized outflows from both sides of the LMC (see Section \ref{sec:mout_estimate}).
-When comparing with outflows detected in starburst galaxies from previous studies, we find a universal scaling relation of $|\vout|\propto\sigsfr^{0.22}$ and $|\vout|\propto{\rm SFR}^{0.29}$ (Figure \ref{fig:vout_sfr_emcee}).
-The comparison shows that outflows can be launched over a wide range of star-forming conditions with $\sigsfr\sim10^{-2}-10^{2}~\msunyrkpc$ (see Section \ref{sec:comparison_wind_literature}).